oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

 -->
   ![](images/new-em-fleet-maintenance-overview-2.png "new overview")

-1. On the browser page when the Enterprise Manager Cloud Control 13c login can be seen, copy and paste or type in these username and password credentials into the fields.
+1. When you see the Enterprise Manager Cloud Control 13c login page on your browser, copy and paste or type in the following username and password credentials into the fields.

     ```
     Username: <copy>emadmin</copy>